 We were not engaged to and did not conduct an examination or review, the objective of which would be the expression of an opinion or conclusion, respectively, on the financial and non-financial data supporting and included in the NTD report.
 Accordingly, we do not express such an opinion or conclusion.
-In connection with performing the agreed-upon procedures, the information included in the NTD report on the Federal Funding Allocation Statistics forms for the year ended December 31, 2018, is presented, in all material respects, in conformity with the requirements of the FTA's Uniform System of Accounts and Records and Reporting System; Final Rule, as specified in Title 49 Code of Federal Regulations Part 630, Federal Register, dated January 15, 1993, and as presented in the 2018 NTD Policy Manual.
+In connection with performing the agreed-upon procedures, except for the findings described earlier in this report, the information included in the NTD report on the Federal Funding Allocation Statistics forms for the year ended December 31, 2018, is presented, in all material respects, in conformity with the requirements of the FTA's Uniform System of Accounts and Records and Reporting System; Final Rule, as specified in Title 49 Code of Federal Regulations Part 630, Federal Register, dated January 15, 1993, and as presented in the 2018 NTD Policy Manual.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.

-This report is intended solely for the information and use of Metro Transit and the FTA and is not intended to be, and should not be, used by anyone other than those specified parties.
+This report is intended solely for the information and use of the Metropolitan Council and the FTA and is not intended to be, and should not be, used by anyone other than those specified parties.

-/s/Julie Blaha
+/s/Julie Blaha /s/Greg Hierlinger

-/s/Greg Hierlinger
+JULIE BLAHA GREG HIERLINGER, CPA

-JULIE BLAHA STATE AUDITOR GREG HIERLINGER, CPA DEPUTY STATE AUDITOR
+STATE AUDITOR DEPUTY STATE AUDITOR

-June 18, 2019
+June 17, 2019